Gut Health: A Key to Mental Well-Being

 Foods to Embrace

-• Prebiotic-Rich Foods: Incorporating foods like garlic, onions, and bananas can nourish beneficial bacteria, leading to a balanced microbiome.
+Prebiotic-Rich Foods: Incorporating garlic, onions, and bananas nourishes beneficial bacteria, leading to a balanced microbiome.

-• Fiber: Foods such as whole grains, fruits, and vegetables support digestion and the growth of healthy gut bacteria.
+Fiber: Foods such as whole grains, fruits, and vegetables support digestion and promote the growth of healthy gut bacteria.

 Foods to Avoid